adithyabalakumar/expense-tracker/README.md

 ```

 ### Listing expenses
 Existing expenses can be listed with the `list` sub-command.
+Also supports filtering based on `category`.
 ```
 # Listing all expenses
 expense-tracker list
+expense-tracker list --category food
 ```

 ### Expenses summary